ad-freiburg/qlever/README.md

 short description (with dates) and basic statistics.

-If you use QLever in your research work, please cite one of the following publications: our [CIKM'17 paper](https://ad-publications.informatik.uni-freiburg.de/CIKM_qlever_BB_2017.pdf) (combination of SPARQL and text search, with extensive evaluation), our [CIKM'22 paper](https://ad-publications.cs.uni-freiburg.de/CIKM_sparql_autocompletion_BKKKS_2022.pdf) (QLever's autocompletion, with extensive evaluation), our [2023 book chapter](https://ad-publications.cs.uni-freiburg.de/CHAPTER_knowledge_graphs_BKKK_2023.pdf) (survey of knowledge graphs and basics of QLever, with many example queries), our [SIGSPATIAL'25 paper](https://ad-publications.cs.uni-freiburg.de/SIGSPATIAL_spatialjoin_BBK_2025.pdf) (efficient spatial joins, with a performance evaluation against PostgreSQL+PostGIS),
+If you use QLever in your research work, please cite one of the following publications: our [CIKM'17 paper](https://ad-publications.informatik.uni-freiburg.de/CIKM_qlever_BB_2017.pdf) (combination of SPARQL and text search, with an extensive evaluation), our [CIKM'22 paper](https://ad-publications.cs.uni-freiburg.de/CIKM_sparql_autocompletion_BKKKS_2022.pdf) (QLever's autocompletion, with an extensive evaluation), our [2023 book chapter](https://ad-publications.cs.uni-freiburg.de/CHAPTER_knowledge_graphs_BKKK_2023.pdf) (survey of knowledge graphs and basics of QLever, with many example queries), our [TGDK'24 article](https://drops.dagstuhl.de/entities/document/10.4230/TGDK.2.2.3) (the dblp knowledge graph and SPARQL endpoint), our [SIGSPATIAL'25 paper](https://ad-publications.cs.uni-freiburg.de/SIGSPATIAL_spatialjoin_BBK_2025.pdf) (efficient spatial joins, with a performance evaluation against PostgreSQL+PostGIS),